12 reasons why a sober Christmas is the best gift you can give yourself.

 Maybe you think I’m crazy suggesting that you actually don’t drink at Christmas time, after all it’s the one time of year when you’re allowed to drink, supposed to drink and even expected to drink, right?
 But since when did Christmas become an excuse to get wasted?

-I have spoken to people who chose to go sober at this time of year on purpose because there is so much going on.
-Going to every event, coming home sober, waking up sober and maintaining your sparkle when everyone around you is losing theirs is extremely liberating.
+I have spoken to people who chose to go sober at this time of year on purpose because there is so much going on and they want to enjoy it all being fully present.
+Going to every event, coming home sober, waking up sober and maintaining your sparkle when everyone around you is losing theirs, is extremely liberating.
 Make the most of every minute, don’t miss out on anything and you will feel like a superhero!

 You can wake up early – without a hangover!

-I always wake up early on Christmas morning, not by choice but because the children (yes, even the teenager) can’t hang on any longer and I get tired of hearing, “Has Santa been yet?”.
-The worst thing in the world is having to be happy and appear excited when you’re hungover (or worse, still drunk) from Christmas Eve and only a few hours sleep.
+I always wake up early on Christmas morning, in fact since I switched up my, I wake up early every morning and it feels great.
+The worst thing I remember though about my drinking Christmases was having to be happy and appear excited when I was hungover (or worse, still drunk) from Christmas Eve and only a few hours sleep.

-Instead of needing about 5 cups of coffee and a bacon sandwich to feel even the slightest bit normal you can launch yourself straight into the moment (OK, perhaps one coffee will be required especially if they wake up before 5!)
-I can’t tell you how excited I am to know that I won’t go to bed drunk and anxious but will wake up without a hangover – it might seem a small thing, but for me this is huge and I can’t wait to experience it!
+Instead of needing about 5 cups of coffee and a bacon sandwich to feel even the slightest bit normal you can launch yourself straight into the moment (OK, perhaps one coffee will be required especially if you wake up before 5!)
+I can’t tell you how excited I am to know that I won’t go to bed drunk and anxious but will wake up without a hangover – it might seem a small thing, but for me this is huge and it is still what keeps me inspired and grateful on this journey.

 You will remember it

 When you’re not worrying about alcohol, there is so much gorgeous food to enjoy instead!
-I am planning a monster feast this year and am so excited to plan for all the yummy things big we will eat from breakfast, what to serve Santa (no whisky this year as he too isn’t drinking!), the Big Dinner, all the trimmings, mince pies, fruit, nuts, satsumas, chocolate (obvs) cheese board.
+I am planning a monster feast this year and am so excited to plan for all the yummy things big we will eat from breakfast, what to serve Santa (no whisky this year as he too isn’t drinking!), the Big Dinner, all the trimmings, fruit, nuts, satsumas, chocolate (obvs) cheese board and whatever else we fancy with no worry about balancing calories!

 When you’re not drinking, food becomes all the more enjoyable, it even tastes better!
 You can savour every mouthful and not feel the slightest bit guilty.